w3c/wai-media-intro/source/accessible-media/playing.html.erb.md

 author-specified styling characteristics (see further [comments about author styling of captions](production-captions.html#a-word-about-styling-captions)).

-Below is an image showing caption-styling options in the YouTube desktop player.
+Below is an image showing caption-styling options in a desktop player.

 ![YouTube's caption-styling options: font family, font color, font size,